WeiXinFam/JavaScript/FreeCodeCamp/README.md

     - `===` Strict equality
       - does not perform a type conversion.
     - Note: In JavaScript, you can determine the type of a variable or a value with the `typeof` operator
+    - `!=` inequality operator is the opposite of the equality operator.
+Like the equality operator, the inequality operator will convert data types of values while comparing.
+    - The strict inequality operator (`!==`) is the logical opposite of the strict equality operator.The strict inequality operator will not convert data types.
+    - Compares the values of two numbers
+      - The greater than operator (`>`).
+The greater than operator will convert data types of values while comparing.
+      - The greater than or equal to operator (`>=`).
+The greater than or equal to operator will convert data types while comparing.
+      - The less than operator (`<`).
+The less than operator converts data types while comparing.
+      - The less than or equal to operator (`<=`).
+The less than or equal to operator converts data types.
+    - `&&` logical and operator.

 Note: